theegannaicker/MicrosoftLearning-DP-200-Implementing-an-Azure-Data-Solution-/instructions/dp-200-07_instructions.md

 ## Scenario

 You are assessing the tooling that can help with the extraction, load and transforming of data into the data warehouse, and have asked a Data Engineer within your team to show a proof of concept of Azure Data Factory to explore the transformation capabilities of the product.
-The proof of concept does not have to be related to AdventureWorks data, and you have given them freedom to pick a dataset of thier choice to showcase the capabilities.
+The proof of concept does not have to be related to AdventureWorks data, and you have given them freedom to pick a dataset of their choice to showcase the capabilities.

 In addition, the Data Scientists have asked to confirm if Azure Databricks can be called from Azure Data Factory.
 To that end, you will create a simple proof of concept Data Factory pipeline that calls Azure Databricks as a compute resource.